NeoGeographyToolkit/StereoPipeline/docs/tools/ipfind.rst

 --interest-operator <sift|orb|OBALoG|LoG|Harris|IAGD (default: sift)>
     Choose an interest point detector.
 SIFT and ORB are implemented in OpenCV.
 OBALoG is from :cite:`jakkula2010efficient`.
-IAGD is a variant of OBALoG.
+    IAGD (Integral Auto Gain Detector) is a variant of OBALoG.

 --descriptor-generator <sift|orb|sgrad|sgrad2|patch|pca (default: sift)>
     Choose a descriptor generator.
 Some descriptors work only with